Patients are a lot more confident when they go into surgery.

 Department of Neurosurgery, Klinikum rechts der Isar, Technical University of Munich, Germany.

-The integration of Navigated Brain Stimulation into the surgical workflow crucially improves preoperative planning, patient counseling, and surgical procedures.
 The detailed NBS maps open the door to surgery for many patients who are currently denied surgical treatment and enable more extensive resections - while at the same time leading to better neurological outcomes.

 INDICATION FOR USE